Get the latest news delivered to your inbox.

 Any pre-operative tests will be determined by your physician or anesthesiologist and communicated to you prior to the date of your surgery

 Yes.
-The initial phone call will take place approximately two weeks prior to your procedure to review medical records and medications.
+The initial phone call will take place approximately two-three weeks prior to your procedure to review medical records and medications.

 You will also be contacted by someone in the billing office regarding your co-payment/deductible/co-insurance.